loki-smip/MagicQuill-cpu/README.md

 ## Hardware Requirements

-- GPU is required to run MagicQuill. **Through our testing, we have confirmed that the model can run on GPUs with 8GB VRAM (RTX4070 Laptop).**
+it can run on anything

 For users with limited GPU resources, please try our [Huggingface Demo](https://huggingface.co/spaces/AI4Editing/MagicQuill) and [Modelscope Demo](https://modelscope.cn/studios/ant-research/MagicQuill_demo).
 Also, consider disabling the DrawNGuess automatic prompt filling by clicking the wand icon above if it takes too long time on your machine.